godalming123/blog/my_collections/_tuturiols/2021-08-27-open-a-hp-laptop.md

 barba-page-namespace: post
 ---

-This is a guide to open most hp laptop's if this does not work with your laptop try and find another guide.
+This is a guide to open most hp laptop's (and it worked on my laptop) if this does not work with your laptop try and find another guide.